rows/hiring/job descriptions/Desktop Apps Engineer (Senior)_Porto.md

 # Your responsibilities
 Your role is to team up with our engineers and help to kickstart and build our desktop app.
 You will be working on:
-* A brand new desktop spredsheet app.
+* A brand new Desktop App for our spreadsheet.
+Our core focus will be to deliver an App for macOS, but we have plans for Windows (and Linux) too.
-* An account dashboard where users manage apps and settings.
+* Within the App, part of the work is in the account Dashboard where users manage apps and settings.
-* The editor where users manipulate a list of programmable cells that can do computing, including services and automation.
+* The other part of your work is in the editor where users manipulate a list of programmable cells that can do computing, including services and automation.

 # About you
 We're looking for people who improve our team!
 Our ideal buddy is: